Welcome to the Regional Chapter, Special Interest Group, and Specialty Section Graduate Student Representative and GSLC Section!

 YouTox Video Challenge!

-The YouTox Video Challenge is a competition for students and postdocs to make a video about toxicology, more specifically, why they became a toxicologist.
-Videos should be less than five minutes long and those on the YouTox task force will be judging them for creativity, originality, and how well they answer the question, “Why Did I Become a Toxicologist?”
-These videos will be showcased on the SOT website and at the annual meeting in March at the graduate student mixer.
+The YouTox Video Challenge is a competition for students and postdocs to make a video about toxicology, more specifically, what are the positive merits of becoming a professional toxicologist.
+Videos should be less than ten minutes long and those on the YouTox task force will be judging them for creativity, originality, and how well they answer the question, “Why Did I Become a Toxicologist?”
+These videos will be showcased on the SOT website and at the Annual Meeting in March at the graduate student/postdoc mixer.
 Cash prizes will be awarded for the 1st, 2nd, and 3rd place videos!
 This is a great opportunity for everyone to get the word out as to what toxicology is and what a toxicologist does!
-Video submissions can be in any format that contestants wish (i.e. PSA, music video, sitcom, soap opera, interview…the possibilities are endless!) as long as they are appropriate and allow the general public to understand the concept.
+Video submissions can be in any format that contestants wish (i.e. PSA, music video, sitcom, soap opera, interview…the possibilities are endless!) as long as they are appropriate and allow the general public to understand the concept, and depict the scientific and societal benefits of becoming a toxicologist.
 Videos should not be summaries of any person’s specific project (that’s what publications and dissertations are for!)

 We invite you to check out the 2013 YouTox Video Challenge winner on YouTube.
 Congratulations to the students, postdocs, faculty, and staff from the University of Rochester Medical School, Rochester, NY for producing the winning video!